twardokus/v2verifier/README.md

 ### Radio layer: DSRC

-On both PCs, launch GNURadio with the command `gnuradio-companion` from a terminal.
+On both PCs, launch GNURadio with `pybombs run gnuradio-companion`.
 On one PC, open the `wifi_tx.grc` file from the `v2verifier/grc` project subdirectory.
 On the other PC, open the `wifi_rx.grc` file from the same subdirectory.
 Click the green play button at the top of GNURadio to launch the flowgraphs on both PCs.
 You will need to configure the communication options (e.g., bandwith, frequency) to suit your